Are you a journalist interested in health?

 Journalists can have a considerable impact in raising awareness about health issues that matters the most to people.
 They convert scientific information into reader-friendly article and relay key health information to people.
 In doing so, they contribute to making the EU healthier.
 They talk about all health subjects and help to end taboos for issues such as mental illness, for example.
 Ultimately, they help promoting better health in the EU and empower people to act on their health.

-This is a fundamental role that the European Commission wants to reward and encourage through the EU Health Prize for Journalists.
+This is a fundamental role that the European Commission wants to reward and encourage through the.

 Journalists are invited to submit published articles on 12 subjects: pharmaceuticals, cross-border healthcare, rare diseases, health workforce, patient safety, organ donation and transplantation, cancer, vaccination, prudent use of antibiotics, mental health, Alzheimer's disease and other dementias.
 This year, the topic of active and healthy ageing has been proposed on the occasion of the European Year for Active Ageing and Solidarity between Generations 2012.
 They can also submit articles to be eligible for the Special Prize on smoking cessation.
 22 EU official languages are accepted.